Discover Nelson’s Don’t Miss Events Of The Year

 Streetcar 23

-Ainsworth Hot Springs
+Ainsworth Hot Springs Resort

 Ainsworth Hot Springs is a truly unique destination.
-This world-class facility offers soothing mineral waters, with an average temperature of 42 C/114 F in sauna-like caves.
-The mineral waters fall from the caves roof and forms into a pool about waste deep, providing a natural steam bath.
-The main lounging pool temperatures average 35 C/96 F, and a streamfed cold plunge which temperature varies with the seasons.
+This world class facility offers soothing mineral waters, with an average temperature of 42 C/114 F in sauna-like caves.
+The mineral waters fall from the cave’s roof and forms into a pool about waste deep, providing a natural steam bath.
+The main lounging pool temperatures average 35 C/96 F, and a stream-fed cold plunge which temperature varies with the seasons.

 S.S.
 Moyie

 The S.S.
-Moyie is the world’s oldest intact passenger sternwheeler.
-Located against the stunning scenery of the town of Kaslo.It began it’s service in 1898, carrying passengers and freight on the Lake for 59 years.
-The Moyie awaits all who want to step back in time and experience life at the turn of the last century.
+Moyie is the world’s oldest intact passenger sternwheeler and is now located against stunning mountain scenery in the town of Kaslo.
+It began its service in 1898, carrying passengers and freight on the lake for 59 years.
+The S.S.
+Moyie awaits all who want to step back in time and experience life at the turn of the last century.
 The sights, sounds and smells have all been recreated aboard this grand vessel.

 Kokanee Creek Provincial Park